-I am writing to schedule a time to come and review all of my child's records.
-My son/daughter, (child's name), is in the () grade at (name of school), in (teacher's name) class.
-I will also need copies of some or all of these records.
+I am writing to schedule a time to come and review all of my child's records, both regular education and special education.

+My son/daughter, (child's name), is in the (\\\) grade at (name of school), in (teacher's name) class.
+I also will need copies of some or all of these records.

 Please let me know where and when I can come in to see the records.
 I request to review these records by (date).
-You can reach me during the day at (give your phone number).